Key principles paper German government adopts package of measures to support economic recovery in Ukraine

 Joint press release of the Federal Ministry for Economic Cooperation and Development (BMZ) and the Federal Ministry for Economic Affairs and Climate Action, 10 April 2024

 The German government has agreed on 15 measures to support businesses and private actors in advancing economic recovery in Ukraine.
-A “key principles paper” outlining these measures was adopted by cabinet today (available here, currently in German only).
+A “key principles paper” outlining these measures was adopted by cabinet today (available here).

 The focus will be on grants and interest subsidies for small and medium-sized enterprises in Ukraine and investment guarantees for German businesses.
 Using those measures as a starting point, the German Development Ministry plans to work with the Ukrainian government on setting up an institution to promote economic recovery in Ukraine, similar to Germany’s KfW.